 What is Herringbone Flooring?

-Herringbone flooring refers to a type of wood floor design where the planks are laid out in a zigzag pattern, resembling the bones of a fish—hence the name "herringbone."
+Herringbone parquet flooring pattern refers to a type of wood floor design where the planks are laid out in a zigzag pattern, resembling the bones of a fish—hence the name "herringbone."

-Please note, click system herringbone products are larger pieces - usually between 110 - 130 mm wide and between 650 - 725 mm long.
+Please note, click system herringbone products are relatively larger pieces - usually between 110-130 mm wide and between 650 - 725 mm long.
 These product are not suitable for standard hallways and smaller spaces.
+For flooring products advice call on 02038838044.

 Before diving into the benefits of glue-down installation, it’s important to understand the two methods.

-While both glue-down and floating methods have their place in flooring installations, the glue-down method is generally the better option for herringbone flooring.
+While both glue-down and floating methods have their place in flooring installations, the glue-down method is generally the better option for any parquet flooring installation.

 Although, all tongue-and-groove (T&G) flooring products are installed using the glue-down method, many flooring products with a click system are often advertised as suitable for floating installations.
 However, these products can be sensitive to the subfloor's level, imperfect factory cutting, uneven spots, and even the softness created by the underlay.
 This can lead to squeaking noises after installation.